dlambert13/silver-system/README.md

 ``helpers.py`` contains the helper functions used in the other scripts to make code more modular.
 In particular, ``top_10`` parses a given log file and returns the top 10 images for a specific unit of a specific layer; ``stack`` stacks a list of images together, either in a row or in a column; ``occlusion`` creates the occluded images from a specific image; ``network_forward_pass`` passes a given image through a given model.

-## Setup and execution (using Ubuntu inside Windows WSL; tests in other environments pending)
+## Setup and execution
+The following instructions have been tested using Ubuntu inside Windows WSL; tests in other environments are pending.

-The following instructions assume you have created a directory for the project, and are running a CLI inside said directory.
+- create a directory for the project, and open a terminal with the project directory as the current working directory.
 - create a virtual environment to isolate the project's execution and avoid version conflicts, using Python 3.8 or above, for example using ``venv`` (see [documentation](https://docs.python.org/fr/3/library/venv.html)).
 The following command creates an environment called ``env_silver-system``:
 ```python3.8 -m venv env_silver-system```
 - activate the environment: ```source env_silver-system/bin/activate```